 “A light touch and an engaging tone” (The Strad magazine), Robin Green enjoys a busy career as a soloist, chamber musician and conductor.

-Robin has performed recitals in many of the world’s most important concert venues including the Wigmore Hall and the Vienna Musikverein.
-His festival appearances have included the Festspiele Mecklenburg-Vorpommern, the Interlaken Classics Festival, Davos Young Artists Festival, the International Musicians Seminar ‘Open Chamber’ Festival at Prussia Cove, the Pharos Trust and the Festival de Radio France et Montpellier.
-He has had artist residencies at the Vale of Glamorgan festival and at St John's Smith Square, London.
+Robin regularly performs in festivals in the UK and abroad.
+Highlights include the Festspiele Mecklenburg-Vorpommern, the Interlaken Classics Festival, Davos Young Artists Festival, the International Musicians Seminar ‘Open Chamber’ Festival at Prussia Cove, the Pharos Trust, Penarth Chamber music festival and the Festival de Radio France et Montpellier.

-As a concerto soloist, Robin has performed with the European Union Youth Orchestra, Sinfonia Cymru, Camerata Nordica, Orchestra Vitae and Melos Sinfonia.
+As a concerto soloist, Robin has performed with the European Union Youth Orchestra, Sinfonia Cymru, Camerata Nordica, Orchestra Sinfonica Bucuresti Orchestra Vitae and Melos Sinfonia.